Megamiun/webhook-log-reader/README.md

 ## Building

-I recommend packaging the program with the command `./gradlew shadow`, that will create a fat jar called `log-reader-1.0-SNAPSHOT-all.jar` in `build/libs`.
+I recommend packaging the program with the command `./gradlew shadowJar`, that will create a fat jar called `log-reader-1.0-SNAPSHOT-all.jar` in `build/libs`.

 ## Usage